 Response:

-We agree that the structure of this paper is not the classical Introduction – Materials & Methods – Results – Discussion but, as mentioned by Reviewer #1, we believe that its general structure is fine (and widely used) for this kind of “cookbook” papers.
-In particular, sections 4, 5, 6 follow the sequence of the steps in LPDynR to calculate the indicator, grouping in 4 (and its sub-sections) the steps for the Long-Term Change Map, in 5 the Current Status Map and in 6 the Combined Assessment plus variants.
+We agree that the structure of this paper is not the classical Introduction – Materials & Methods – Results – Discussion but, as mentioned by Reviewer #1, we believe that its general structure is suited (and widely used) for this kind of “cookbook” papers.
+In particular, sections 4, 5, 6 follow the sequence of the steps in LPDynR to calculate the indicator, grouping in section 4 (and its sub-sections) the steps for the Long-Term Change Map, in section 5 the Current Status Map and in section 6 the Combined Assessment plus variants.

 5. The applicability of this method remains to be verified, and a single case is far from enough to prove it.